martinmenten/Website/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-I recently joined the [BioMedIA](https://biomedia.doc.ic.ac.uk/) group at [Imperial College London](https://www.imperial.ac.uk/) as a postdoctoral researcher.
-Working together with [Professor Daniel Rueckert](https://www.imperial.ac.uk/people/d.rueckert), I am exploring the use of deep learning to advance the understanding and diagnosis of age-related macular degeneration, the leading cause of blindness in the elderly.
+I am an independent research group leader at the [Technical University Munich](https://www.tum.de).
+My group is funded by the [Emmy Noether Programme](https://www.dfg.de/en/research-funding/funding-opportunities/programmes/individual/emmy-noether) of the German Research Foundation and is hosted at the [Institute for AI in Healthcare and Medicine](https://www.aim-lab.io).
+I also have a secondary affiliation with [Imperial College London](https://www.imperial.ac.uk).

-Previously, I received my PhD in physics from the [Institute of Cancer Research](https://www.icr.ac.uk) in 2018.
-In the team  of [Professor Uwe Oelfke](https://www.icr.ac.uk/our-research/researchers-and-teams/professor-uwe-oelfke), I researched strategies to adapt external beam radiotherapy to anatomical changes in real-time in order to increase cure rates and reduce side effects of cancer treatments.
+I studied physics at the [University of Heidelberg](https://www.uni-heidelberg.de/en) from 2008 to 2014.
+Subsequently, I earned my PhD from the [Institute of Cancer Research](https://www.icr.ac.uk) in London, where I developed automated strategies to adapt external beam radiotherapy for cancer to anatomical changes.
+After completing my doctoral studies in 2019, I transitioned into computer science by joining the [Biomedical Image Analysis](https://biomedia.doc.ic.ac.uk) group at Imperial College London.
+In 2021, I moved to the Technical University of Munich, where I established my own independent research group in 2024.

-Before that, I obtained my Master's degree in physics at [Heidelberg University](https://www.uni-heidelberg.de/de) in 2014, while completing research projects at the [German Cancer Research Center](https://www.dkfz.de) and [University of Wisconsin-Madison](https://www.wisc.edu).